 Tempted to get on the World Number 1 (at the time of writing) Dustin Johnson at the Open Championship?
 Well here's a word of warning for all those tempted to jump on.
 No World Number 1 since 2000 apart from Tiger Woods (who else) has won The Open.
 OWGR No.1 Johnson has undoubtedly taken golf by storm since he won the 2016 U.S. Open, whilst 3 straight wins earlier in 2017 mark him out as the man to beat currently.
 Add to that the fact that his Open Championship record is strong and he's sure to be a short price.
 For the record, Henrik Stenson was 6th when he won last year at Troon, whilst Zach Johnson was 25th, McIlroy was 8th and Mickelson was 5th in the OWGR at Muirfield in 2013.
 The 5 winners prior to that - Els, Harrington, Cink, Oosthuizen and Clarke - were all ranked outside of the World’s top 10 when triumphing.

 Recent Form Is Key

-Zach Johnson's gritty win at St Andrews last year adds even more gravitas to the fact that in-form players are the guys to follow at the Open Championship.
-It makes sense that those who are struggling with their games are unlikely to find them on a tough links course and in the last 4 champions we can see a pattern that's easy to extrapolate.
+Henrik Stenson's imperious win at Royal Troon last year adds even more gravitas to the fact that in-form players are the guys to follow at the Open Championship.
+It makes sense that those who are struggling with their games are unlikely to find them on a links course and in the last 5 champions, namely 'Ice Man', 'Z-Money', 'Rors', 'Lefty' and the 'Big Easy' we can see a pattern that's easy to extrapolate.